"Not only defended but also applied": The perceived absurdity of Bayesian inference

-In the last half of the twentieth century, Bayesians had the reputation (perhaps deserved) as philosophers who are all too willing to make broad claims about rationality, with optimality theorems that were ultimately built upon questionable assumptions of subjective probability, in a denial of the garbage-in-garbage-out principle that defies all common sense.
-In place of this, Feller (and others of his time) placed the rigorous Neyman-Pearson theory, which ``may be not only defended but also applied.''
+In the last half of the twentieth century, Bayesians had the reputation (perhaps deserved) of being philosophers who were all too willing to make broad claims about rationality, with optimality theorems that were ultimately built upon questionable assumptions of subjective probability, in a denial of the garbage-in-garbage-out principle, thus defying all common sense.
+In opposition to this nonsense, Feller (and others of his time) favored a mixture of Fisher's rugged empiricism and the rigorous Neyman-Pearson theory, which ``may be not only defended but also applied.''
 And, indeed, if the classical theory of hypothesis testing had lived up to the promise it seemed to have in 1950 (fresh after solving important operations-research problems in the Second World War), then indeed maybe we could have stopped right there.

 But, as the recent history of statistics makes so clear, no single paradigm---Bayesian or otherwise---comes close to solving all our statistical problems (see the recent reflections of \cite{senn:2011}) and there are huge limitations to the type-1, type-2 error framework which seemed so definitive to Feller's colleagues at the time.
 At the very least, we hope Feller's example will make us wary of relying on the advice of colleagues to criticize ideas we do not fully understand.
 New ideas by their nature are often expressed awkwardly and with mistakes---but finding such mistakes can be an occasion for modifying and improving these ideas rather than rejecting them.